SVG Nurses Association Addresses Discontinued 5% Supplement

 By S.Browne.
 Updated 1:15 p.m., Thursday, March 12, 2026, Atlantic Standard Time (GMT-4).

-The Nurses Association of St. Vincent and the Grenadines has issued a statement responding to an article published in the St. Vincent Times on March 2, 2026, which reported that Camillo Gonsalves had heard the five percent tax-free supplement for nurses was not paid in January and February 2026, and called on the Association to seek clarity on its status.
+The Nurses Association of St. Vincent and the Grenadines has issued a statement responding to an article published in the St. Vincent Times, on March 2, 2026, which reported that Camillo Gonsalves had heard the five percent tax-free supplement for nurses was not paid in January and February 2026, and called on the Association to seek official clarity regarding the matter.

-The Nurses Association also highlighted that midwives attached to the Division of Nursing Education had not received a previously announced allowance for midwives, and that attempts to address this matter with the Ministry of Finance were not acknowledged.
+The Association also highlighted that midwives attached to the Division of Nursing Education had not received a previously announced allowance, and that several attempts to address this matter with the Ministry of Finance were not acknowledged.

-The President of the Nurses Association, Shelly-Ann Alexander-Ross, reiterated that the Association remains committed to advocating for improved working conditions, fair compensation, and professional recognition for nurses.
-She said the Association will continue to engage with relevant stakeholders in the best interest of its members and the broader healthcare system of St. Vincent and the Grenadines.
+In closing, the President of the Nurses Association, Shelly-Ann Alexander-Ross, reiterated that the Association remains committed to advocating for improved working conditions, fair compensation, and professional recognition for nurses, including equitable treatment for all midwives.

 END